FAQ'S

 Where does the wood come from?

 I use a lot of freshly cut (green) wood, designing the shape, and then letting the piece air dry.
-As the wood dries, it makes subtle adjustments, yielding a much more interesting final shape.
+As the wood dries, it makes subtle adjustments, often yielding a much more interesting final shape.